veertuinc/anka-docs/Plugins and Integrations/Troubleshooting/jenkins/unable-to-start-vm-or-connect-as-jenkins-node.md

 The Anka Jenkins Plugin configuration has various Advanced setting which determine how long it will wait and how many retries to perform when establishing a connection to your starting VMs/Jenkins agents.
 Depending on system load, the VM start time and networking startup can be delayed enough to prevent the connection from being established in the configured times.
 You may want to tweak these settings.

 ### Anka Build Controller URL

-Go to *Manage Jenkins* -> *Configure System*, and scroll all the way down to the clouds section.
+Go to your Configure Clouds section
 If your address is wrong, or your cloud is offline, you should see a message saying *"Cloud XXX is offline"* just like in the image below (marked in a blue rectangle).

 ![My awesome cloud is offline]({{< siteurl >}}images/anka-build/troubleshooting/controller-address.png)